-Quality initiatives produce many benefits for a destination, including improving its image and capacity to compete against other destinations.
+Quality assurance initiatives produce many benefits for a destination, including improving its image and capacity to compete against other destinations.
 A quality-oriented approach also induces substantial changes to management and planning.

-A voluntary quality assurance scheme initially focused on the accommodation sub-sector is administered by the Tourism Grading Council of South Africa (TGCSA), a government entity established in 2000.
-Properties are assessed on set criteria, and a star grading is issued to indicate the level of service that can be expected by visitors and used to market the value proposition.
-The grading is valid for one year only, after which an assessment must be made to either retain or amend the grading status.
+A voluntary quality assurance scheme initially focused on the accommodation sub-sector is administered by the Tourism Grading Council of South Africa (TGCSA), a government entity established in the year 2000.
+Properties are assessed on set criteria, and a star grading is issued to indicate the quality of the facility and level of service that can be expected by visitors and used to market the value proposition.
+The grading is valid for one (1) year only, after which an assessment must be made to either retain or amend the grading status.

-Challenges with the system include the level of uptake and continued subscription.
-Partly due to advances in technology and access thereto over the past decade, in particular, there has been a shift towards online and real-time feedback from customers or users of Tourism products.
+Challenges with the system include the level of uptake and continued subscription, partly due to advances in technology and access thereto over the past decade.
+There has been a shift towards online and real-time feedback from customers or users of tourism products.
 TripAdvisor and Expedia are some of the key "instant" feedback tools, and reliance on these and other consumer-driven quality assurance channels by potential visitors have therefore taken hold.
 The illegal use of the insignia by entities whose grading has expired is a further issue of concern.

 South Africa has the shortest validity period for the grading outcome alongside Kenya, requiring renewal annually.
-Other destinations' renewal periods range from two (mainly on the African Continent) to five years, with most ranging from three upwards as follows: Brazil-3 years, France -5 years; Malaysia- 3 years; Switzerland-4 years and the EU broadly ranging from the 3 to 5-year renewal period.
+Other destinations' renewal periods range from two (mainly on the African Continent) to 5 years, with most ranging from three upwards as follows: Brazil-3 years, France-5 years; Malaysia- 3 years; Switzerland -4 years and the European Union broadly ranging from the 3 to 5-year renewal period.

 The majority of countries have voluntary quality assurance frameworks.
-Those with compulsory grading (Botswana, Ireland, Kenya, Mauritius and Namibia) also register compulsory Tourism business with the relevant Tourism authority.
-Australia implements "Star Ratings", an independent standards scheme.
+Those with compulsory grading (Botswana, Ireland, Kenya, Mauritius and Namibia) also have compulsory registration of tourism business with the relevant tourism authority.
+Australia implements Star Ratings, an independent standards scheme.
 Although participation is voluntary, an estimated 90% of Australian travellers rely on the Star Ratings scheme to measure the quality of guest facilities.
-The scheme also offers various benefits such as access to a free online dashboard of guest reviews across all major Online Travel Agencies, review sites and social media platforms and free access to business development templates and tools.
+The scheme also offers various benefits such as access to a free online dashboard of guest reviews across all major Online Travel Agencies, review sites, social media platforms and free access to business development templates and tools.

-An absence of the ability to monitor and measure quality across the Tourism sector ecosystem exists as a result of:
+An absence of the ability to promote, monitor and measure quality across the tourism sector ecosystem exists as a result of:

-- Inconsistent standards due to lack of enforcement; - Options for broadening subscription to quality assurance schemes to promote consistency in service standards required; - Grading costs that are unaffordable to some Tourism entities; - Reduced perception of value due to increased reliance on online review tools; and - Value proposition of the quality assurance framework not being adequately motivated.
+- Inconsistent standards due to lack of enforcement; - Options for broadening subscription to quality assurance schemes to promote consistency in service standards required; - Grading costs that are unaffordable to some tourism entities; - Reduced perception of value due to increased reliance on online review tools; and - Value proposition of the quality assurance framework not being adequately motivated.